openedx/paragon/src/Card/README.md

 ```

 #### Actions
-The CardHeader supports custom actions via the actions prop and renders them on the top right of the header.
+The `Card.Header` supports custom actions via the actions prop and renders them on the top right of the header.

 ```jsx live
 <div>